authcrunch/authcrunch.github.io/docs/authenticate/getting-started.md

 Additionally, please see issues tagged [config example](https://github.com/greenpau/caddy-security/issues?q=label%3A%22config+example%22+).

 Further, [search](https://github.com/search?l=Dockerfile&q=greenpau%2Fcaddy-security&type=Code)
-Github for the Dockerfile files referencing `caddy-security`.
+GitHub for the Dockerfile files referencing `caddy-security`.
 Then, see how others use it.